samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 > **Note:** You have to replace the three occurrences of `<YOUR-AUTH0-DOMAIN>` with your own Auth0 domain and `<AN_AUTH0_AUDIENCE>` with the audience of an Auth0 API.
 You will create this API now.

 To create an [Auth0 API](https://auth0.com/docs/api/info) to represent your backend, [head to the APIs page in your Auth0 management dashboard](https://manage.auth0.com/#/apis) and hit the _Create API_ button.
-This will bring up a form where you will set a name for you API (e.g. _Micro-Blog API_), an identifier which is also known as audience (in this case you can use `https://micro-blog-app`), and a signing algorithm (you can leave it as `RS256`).
+This will bring up a form where you will set a name for your API (e.g. _Micro-Blog API_), an identifier which is also known as audience (in this case you can use `https://micro-blog-app`), and a signing algorithm (you can leave it as `RS256`).
 Then, after filling in this form, you can click on the _Create_ button and that's it.

 ![Creating a representation of your Express API on Auth0](https://cdn.auth0.com/blog/vuejs-lambda/create-express-api-on-auth0.png)

 Back to the code, you will need to perform two changes in your Vue.js app.
-First, you will need to update the `MicroPostsService.js` file (which you can find in the `./client/src/` directory) so it sends users' `access_tokens` when submiting new micro-posts:
+First, you will need to update the `MicroPostsService.js` file (which you can find in the `./client/src/` directory) so it sends users' `access_tokens` when submitting new micro-posts:

 ```js
 // ... import axios ...